Shoo Fly, Don't Bother Me: Composition

+The song became popular on the minstrel stage in 1869, and several claims have been made for its composition.
+An anonymously written 1895 New York Herald article on the history of minstrel show dancing gave this history:

 Theater historian Eugene Cropsey also credited Dan Bryant with introducing the song to the public in October, 1869.
 The version sung by Bryant's Minstrels served, in 1869, as the title number in Dan Bryant’s Shoo Fly Songster.

 "Shoo Fly" is among the songs ("John Brown's Body" is another) claimed as compositions by T. Brigham Bishop.
 According to Bishop's account, he wrote "Shoo Fly, Don't Bother Me" during the Civil War while assigned to command a company of black soldiers.
 One of the soldiers, dismissing some remarks of his fellow soldiers, exclaimed "Shoo fly, don't bother me," which inspired Bishop to write the song, including in the lyrics the unit's designation, "Company G".
 Bishop claimed that the song was "pirated" from him, and that he made little money from it.
 Bishop published a sheet music version of the song in 1869 (White, Smith & Perry).
 That version includes the caption, "Original Copy and Only Authorized Edition."

 Other sources have credited Billy Reeves (lyrics) and Frank Campbell, or Rollin Howard, with the song.
 An early publication appeared as "Shew!
 Fly, Don't Bother Me.
 Comic Song and Dance or Walk Round.
 Sung by Cool Burgess and Rollin Howard, melody by Frank Campbell, words by Billy Reeves, arr. by Rollin Howard."

 Lyrics

+One version of the song, recorded in 1889, runs: